zacklow28/tp/docs/UserGuide.md

 ### Toggling Light Mode and Dark Mode

-Transition between light mode and dark mode for a more customisable and improved visual experience.
+Transitions between light mode and dark mode for a more customisable and improved visual experience.
 Click the `File` menu to toggle between light mode and dark mode.

 <a href="images/LightMode.png">